 Section 1.5 of Article XIIIB of the California Constitution requires that the City follow the procedures agreed upon by the State of California and the League of California Cities (as presented in the League publication entitled Article XIIIB Appropriations Limitation Uniform Guidelines) to determine the annual appropriations limit.
 The auditors perform an "Agreed-Upon Procedure" where they recalculate the Gann Limit.
-They determined that the City has incorrectly calculated the Gann Limit.
-The Fiscal Year 2016 appropriation limit should have been \$255,661,600, resulting in an immaterial understatement of the limit of \$42,344 from the original City adopted limit of \$255,619,256.
-This has not resulted in any budget or actual impact on the City and the calculation will be corrected to reflect the correct amount upon the next budget adoption.
+They determined that the current year calculation is correct but that the City had to correct the beginning balance of the Gann Limit to reflect a prior year correction.
+This has not resulted in any budget or actual impact on the City.